IntegralDefense/velocloud_logs/README.md

 commands to install the Velocloud SDK.

 3. Install the rest of the requirements.
-You can take out the unneeded requirements if you do not plan on performing develolpment work (black, flake8, etc.).
+You can take out the unneeded requirements if you do not plan on performing development work (black, flake8, etc.).

     ```bash
     (venv) ~/velocloud$ pip install -r requirements.txt
     ```

-4. ou will want to configure your environment.
+4. You will want to configure your environment.
 Rename (or copy) the `.env.example` file to a file named `.env`.

     ```bash
     (venv) ~/velocloud$ cp .env.example .env